abyanrifqy/ProjectSingkat/README.md

 # Project Singkat

-Therefore, “SINGKAT” application project created to shorten the bureaucratic flow and facilitate faster data verification in the registration of DTKS (Social Welfare Integrated Data).
+“SINGKAT” application project created to shorten the bureaucratic flow and facilitate faster data verification in the registration of DTKS (Social Welfare Integrated Data).

 Our project will solve the way “How the application could shorten the bureaucratic flow and speed up the data verification process?” and “What are the parameters to validating if the recipient of social aid is eligible”.